Molly house: Etymology

 The word molly (also spelt as molley, mollie, mally) is a pet-form of the female forename Mary, and had two main connotations in 18th century English.
 The first one is close to the word moll, designating a lower-class girl or woman, occasionally a prostitute.
 The second one is classified as slang, defining an effeminate, usually homosexual, male.
-Along with the possible perception of intrinsic female features deriving from the association with the name Mary, another possible origin of this denomination for a homosexual man could be found in the Latin form mollis, indicating the supposed passive-effeminate partner in male homosexual relationships.
+Along with the possible perception of intrinsic sexual and female features deriving from the association with the name Mary, another possible origin of this denomination for a homosexual man could be found in the Latin form mollis, indicating the supposed passive-effeminate partner in male homosexual relationships.
 In a 1762 Swedish/English dictionary by Jacob Serenius and in a 1767 French/English dictionary by Thomas Nugent the word was present, but simply defined a sodomite, without effeminate connotations.

 Other uses of the word can be seen in the verb to molly (to have homosexual intercourse), in the expressions mollycot (a British regional expression indicating man interested in activities traditionally associated with women) and Miss Molly (referring to an effeminate or homosexual male).
 The Kent tradition of Hoodening includes the participation of a Molly; a male who takes on womanhood for the night.
 She is referenced (often humorously) in hoodening songs.